minjoonkim/minjoonkim.github.io/_posts/2019-03-06-start-academic-year.md

 #### Resolutions for 2019

--[ ] Submit, and subsequently get published on two separate research papers; one in the spring, the other in the fall
+-[v] Submit, and subsequently get published on two separate research papers; one in the spring, the other in the fall
--[ ] Get my graduation path ready
+-[x] Get my graduation path ready
--[ ] Evaluate myself based on the HCI group recommendation guidelines, and score a solid 4 across the board.
+-[x] Evaluate myself based on the HCI group recommendation guidelines, and score a solid 4 across the board.
--[ ] Fix my "apathy" as noted by my advisor 🤔
 -[  ] Shave 10kg's off my fat body
--[ ] Get selected for Team Korea 🇰🇷
+-[x] Get selected for Team Korea 🇰🇷
--[ ] Win club nationals
+-[x] Win club nationals
--[ ] Maintain a perfect attendance record for a full year.
+-[x] Maintain a perfect attendance record for a full year.